Breadcrumb

 Health centers, PCAs, HCCNs, and HIT vendors participating in the submission of UDS+ must have the right infrastructure, including a:

-• Bulk FHIR®-enabled EHR system,
+• Bulk FHIR®-enabled EHR system

-• Backend Service App, and
+• Backend Service App

 Additionally, health centers, PCAs, HCCNs, and HIT vendors will need to participate in a registration process to ensure their systems have the appropriate security requirements.